joomengine/jcb-documentation/Component-Structure-and-MVC-Implementation.md

 This ensures proper MVC structure is maintained in Joomla 5.

 ## **Conclusion**
-By adhering to Joomla’s MVC architecture and naming conventions, developers can build maintainable, extensible, and well-structured components.
+By adhering to Joomla's MVC architecture and naming conventions, developers can build maintainable, extensible, and well-structured components.
 Keeping site and admin logic modular improves reusability and security within the Joomla ecosystem.